 the shows you love

 Some series are so great, so powerful in their content and relevance, that they're treasure chests for analysis and learning.
 Reach into an episode of Facts of Life and you're likely to find a universal growing pain that perplexes a 12 year old.
 Ditto with the short-lived My So-Called Life.
-Stay tuned for key episodes that are analyzed with all the precision of televised professional sports, from Bewitched and Room 222 to the mother/daughter relationship of Polly Bergen and Geena Davis in Commander in Chief.
-Where there's a great story arc, nugget of real life or masterfully written relationship, there's cause to study and celebrate!
+From Bewitched and Room 222 to the mother/daughter relationship of Polly Bergen and Geena Davis in Commander in Chief, we believe that a great story arc, nugget of real life or masterfully written relationship is cause to study and celebrate!

 4 strong female characters